Medical device regulatory compliance – Top 12 FAQs

 FAQ #5: Will my medical device company be audited by the Regulatory Authority?

-This includes the FDA in the USA, the TGA in Australia, the MHRA in the UK, and the EMA in the European Union (EU); and other Regulatory Authorities as applicable.
+Companies are also generally inspected/audited by Regulatory Authorities in the jurisdictions of their operation and/or distribution.
+This includes Regulatory Authorities/Government Agencies such as the FDA for products made or distributed in the USA, the TGA for products made or distributed in Australia, the MHRA for products in the UK, and the EMA for products in the European Union (EU), etc..

 Be sure your personnel comply with product-specific regulations and legal requirements in your jurisdiction of manufacture, product distribution and servicing.